QueenBeeSC/swarm.city-Terminal/README.md

 # The Terminal - Swarm City's First Release

 The [Swarm City Terminal](https://github.com/swarmcity/sc-terminal/blob/master/README.md) is the starting point of the user journey in Swarm City.
 The [Terminal](https://github.com/swarmcity/dev.swarm.city/blob/master/README.md) is the main entry screen into the Swarm City ecosystem and will lead you to [Boardwalk](https://github.com/swarmcity/sc-terminal/blob/master/README.md), the browser for the hashtags, starting with #ridesharing.
-It provides the Swarm City users the ability to create and manage a basic profile, exchange ARC for SWT tokens, as well as sending and receiving SWT tokens from any other wallet.
+It provides the Swarm City users the ability to create and manage a basic profile, exchange ARC for SWT, as well as sending and receiving SWT tokens from any other wallet.

 <br>